twigbio/liminal-orm/docs/contributing.md

 1. Fork the Liminal repository by clicking the "Fork" button on the top right corner of the repository page.
 Follow the instructions here: [Fork a repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
 After forking, sync your fork with the upstream repository to keep it up-to-date.

-2. Ensure your Python environment is setup correctly.
-We recommend using [pyenv](https://github.com/pyenv/pyenv) to manage python versions.

-3. Install UV
+2. Install UV

    Use the [UV Installation guide](https://docs.astral.sh/uv/getting-started/installation/)

-4. Install python and create a virtual environment with uv
+3. Install python and create a virtual environment with uv

     `uv venv`

     Supported python versions of Liminal can be found in pyproject.toml.
 Liminal development is recommnded to be done in version 3.10.8, as specified in the .python-version file.

-5. Install Liminal dependencies
+4. Install Liminal dependencies

     `uv sync`

-6. Start developing :)
+5. Start developing :)

 ## Development cycle